redaoui97/inception/README.md

 $ sudo docker search DOCKER_IMAGE_NAME
 ```

-You can manage Docker images (pulling and pushing images) using the Docker client either by storing them in your Docker host or in a Docker registry.
+You can manage Docker images (pulling and pushing images) using the Docker client either by storing them in your Docker host or in a Docker registry.<br>
+Docker has a built-in caching system that takes a snapshot after each build step, and before executing a step checks if has the built step cached for optimization purposes. (you can force a no-cache during the build using --no-cache)

 #### Creating new images
 You can create new Docker images by either:<br>